kubeshop/tracetest/README.md

 # Overview

-Testing and debugging software built on Micro-Services architectures is not an easy task.
-Multiple services, different teams, various programming languages and  technologies involved.
-We would like to help you write tests across all this complexity.
+Testing and debugging software built on microservices architectures is not an easy task.
+Multiple services, teams, programming languages, and technologies are involved.
+We want to help you write tests across all this complexity.

-Key Value Prop = Tracetest uses Open Telemetery tracing infrastructure to ....
+Tracetest makes it easy:

+1. Pick an API to test.
+2. Run a test, and get the trace.
-Tracetest makes it easy.
-For example, pick an API to test.
-Get its trace.
-This trace is the blueprint of your system (or of that API?}, showing all the steps.
-Use this blueprint to graphically define assertions through Tracetest UI on different services throughout the trace, checking return statuses, data, or even execution times of a system (system or API).
+3. The trace is the blueprint of your system under test.
+It shows all the steps the system has taken to execute the request.
+4. Use this blueprint to define assertions through Tracetest UI.
+5. Add assertions on different services, checking return statuses, data, or even execution times of a system.
+6. Run the tests.

 ![Assertions](/assets/assertions.png)